elementor/elementor-developers-docs/src/addons/compatibility.md

 }
 ```

-You can add additional custom compatibility checks based on your plugin requirements.
+You can add as many compatibility checks as needed.
+If one of the basic requirements fails, the addon won’t run.